anon5r/KsGameLauncher/README.md

 OS: Microsoft &reg; Windows &trade; 10 Aniversary Update or more

-Required runtime: Microsoft & reg; .NET Framework 4.8
+Required runtime: Microsoft &reg; .NET Framework 4.8

-If you need to install it, please install it from here. https://docs.microsoft.com/ja-jp/dotnet/framework/install/on-windows-10
+If you need to install it, please install it from here.

+https://docs.microsoft.com/ja-jp/dotnet/framework/install/on-windows-10